Slewis916/Slewis916.github.io/_posts/Blog/StudyLogs/2024-07-02-Email-Forensics.md

 3. Encryption Activation:
 After the server acknowledges the STARTTLS command, communication channel is encrypted using TLS, providing confidentiality and intergrity for the data exchange.

+Port 993:
+Provides a secure connection for IMAP and is used for TLS/SSL encrypted communications.
+Provides security by encrypting email traffic.

+#### POP3
+Downloads emails from the server and stores them locally, allowing access to emails without an internet connection.
+Messages are only viewable on the device there were downloaded.

+Security: Encrypted with SSL/TLS, but not as flexible as IMAP.
+Risk of data loss can increase if no local backups are made.

+#### POP3 Ports
+Port 110:
+Standard unencrypted port for the POP3 protocol.
+Secure communication can be established by using STARTTLS.

+Port 995:
+Provides for a secure connection for POP3.
+ It used for TLS/SSL encrypted communications.
+It is recommended for secure email reception as it provides security by encrypting email communication.

+ ### Comparison and Usage Scenarios

+ IMAP is more suitable for situations requiring constant synchronization and email access on multiple devices.

+ POP3 is ideal for users who have simle email needs and who usually use a single device to manage their email on a day-to-day basis.